 Stevens Distinguished Service Professor of Economics and Finance

-Anil K Kashyap is the Edward Eagle Brown Professor of Economics and Finance at the University of Chicago Booth School of Business.
+Anil K. Kashyap is the Stevens Distinguished Professor of Economics and Finance at the University of Chicago Booth School of Business.
 His research focuses on banking, business cycles, corporate finance, price setting, and monetary policy.
 His research has won him numerous awards, including a Sloan Research Fellowship, the Nikkei Prize for Excellent Books in Economic Sciences, and a Senior Houblon-Norman Fellowship from the Bank of England.

 Prior to joining the Chicago Booth faculty in 1991, Kashyap spent three years as an economist for the Board of Governors for the Federal Reserve System.
-He currently works as a consultant for the Federal Reserve Bank of Chicago, and serves as a member of the Economic Advisory Panel of the Federal Reserve Bank of New York, and as a Research Associate for the National Bureau of Economic Research (NBER).
-He is on the Board of Directors of the Bank of Italy’s Einuadi Institute of Economics and Finance, is a member of the Squam Lake Group and serves on the International Monetary Fund’s Advisory Group on the development of a macro-prudential policy framework.
+He currently works as a consultant for the Federal Reserve Bank of Chicago, and as a Research Associate for the National Bureau of Economic Research and a Research Fellow of the Centre for Economic Policy Research.
+He is a member of the Squam Lake Group and serves on the International Monetary Fund’s Advisory Group on the development of a macro-prudential policy framework.
 Since 2016 he has been an external member of the Bank of England’s Financial Policy Committee.

 Kashyap is a member of both the American Economic Association (AEA) and American Finance Association, and is a co-founder of the US Monetary Policy Forum.
 In 2014, was selected for the Emory Williams Award for teaching excellence by the Chicago Booth students.